 Taking a deeper look at their design, I have to say I was really impressed by the general engineering of the Bowflex SelectTech 552 adjustable dumbbells.
 The build is unique, and the entire structure is designed with safety and durability as top priority.
 The inner brackets (which hold the weight) lock each weight plate into place as soon as the dumbbell is removed from its tray, so there’s no rattling and no worries about a weight coming loose or falling out during your workout.
 That’s a big concern to a lot of people who aren’t familiar with adjustable dumbbells, so in case you were worried, now you don’t have to be!
 Looking further, I like that the soft-grip rubber handle is contoured to fit the natural shape of the hand because it gives you a nice comfortable grip when you hold each dumbbell.
 Something interesting I also noticed when holding the SelectTech’s was that the overall size of each dumbbell is a little long compared to other models, but not to the point where it’s inconvenient.
 I actually found that the longer size required me to use my stabilizers and therefore engaged my muscles more, so there’s an unexpected benefit for you!

 Bowflex is pretty generous in that they offer a 2-year warranty on these, but what I think is really cool is their 6 Week Fitness Results Guarantee.
 Bowflex is so confident in the SelectTech 552’s that they offer your full money back if you’re not 100% satisfied with your fitness results.
 This is really important to consider because no matter which adjustable dumbbells you go with, you’ll be investing a few hundred dollars in these, and it’s nice to have peace of mind knowing you purchase is 100% worry-free thanks to their warranty and money-back results guarantee.
-And at only $299 on Amazon, the Bowflex SelectTech 552’s are actually on the lower end of the adjustable dumbbells price spectrum, which just puts the icing on the cake for those that were concerned about the general cost of adjustable dumbbells.
+And at a steal on Amazon, the Bowflex SelectTech 552’s are actually on the lower end of the adjustable dumbbells price spectrum, which just puts the icing on the cake for those that were concerned about the general cost of adjustable dumbbells.

 Bowflex SelectTech 1090 Review